zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[alibaba / fastjson2](https://github.com/alibaba/fastjson2) - 🚄 FASTJSON2 is a Java JSON library with excellent performance.
 ## Typescript

+* 【2025-08-05】[homarr-labs / homarr](https://github.com/homarr-labs/homarr) - A modern and easy to use dashboard.
+30+ integrations.
+10K+ icons built in.
+Authentication out of the box.
+No YAML, drag and drop configuration.
+* 【2025-08-05】[Prat011 / free-cluely](https://github.com/Prat011/free-cluely) - Open Source version of Cluely
+* 【2025-08-05】[usertour / usertour](https://github.com/usertour/usertour) - Usertour is an open-source user onboarding platform.
+It allows you to create in-app product tours, checklists, and surveys in minutes—effortlessly and with full control.The open-source alternative to Userflow and Appcues
+* 【2025-08-05】[remvze / moodist](https://github.com/remvze/moodist) - 🌲 Ambient sounds for focus and calm.
+* 【2025-08-05】[thewh1teagle / vibe](https://github.com/thewh1teagle/vibe) - Transcribe on your own!
 * 【2025-08-02】[galaxy-s10 / billd-desk](https://github.com/galaxy-s10/billd-desk) - 基于Vue3 + WebRTC + Nodejs + Electron搭建的远程桌面控制
 * 【2025-08-02】[sourcebot-dev / sourcebot](https://github.com/sourcebot-dev/sourcebot) - Sourcebot is a self-hosted tool that helps you understand your codebase.
 * 【2025-08-01】[puckeditor / puck](https://github.com/puckeditor/puck) - The visual editor for React